KRANDAWASP/University-App/README.md

-This is my fisrt in charge duty so do not hesitate reignate lights:)
+This is my first in charge duty so do not hesitate reignate lights:)